godotengine/godot-docs/classes/class_quat.rst

 - :ref:`Vector3<class_Vector3>` **get_euler** **(** **)**

-Returns Euler angles (in the YXZ convention: first Z, then X, and Y last) corresponding to the rotation represented by the unit quaternion.
+Returns Euler angles (in the YXZ convention: when decomposing, first Z, then X, and Y last) corresponding to the rotation represented by the unit quaternion.
 Returned vector contains the rotation angles in the format (X angle, Y angle, Z angle).

 ----